Marc Lawrence shares four ways in which he adapts to the daily curveballs that caregiving often brings.

 One of the biggest challenges in my life as a caregiver is that every day is different, both in terms of schedule and the unpredictability of my wife’s condition.
 I never quite know what to expect until I try to get J out of bed.
 The rest of the morning is typically spent attending to J’s needs with showering, toileting, feeding, and getting to therapy appointments all done as needed.

-My afternoons usually focus on attending to J’s issues or appointments, and taking care of the household tasks such as laundry, finances, scheduling, and whatever else you might be able think of.
+My afternoons usually focus on attending to J’s issues or appointments, and taking care of the household tasks such as laundry, finances, medical insurance problems, scheduling, and whatever else you might be able think of.
 I also take some time to write my blog.

 Running low on energy can make evenings the most stressful time.
 I try to make sure everyone gets fed (including the dog), that my daughter is prepared for the next day, that the family spends some “quality time” together, and that my wife and daughter get to bed on time.